Quantum Self-Attention Neural Networks for Text Classification: Numerical Results

-In the experiments, we use a single self-attention layer for both QSANN and CSANN.
-As a comparison, we also perform the most straightforward method, i.e., averaging directly the embedded vectors of a sequence, followed by a fully-connected layer, which we call the `Naive' method, on the three data sets of reviews.
+\paragraph{Experimental Setting} In the experiments, we use a single self-attention layer for both QSANN and CSANN.
+As a comparison, we also perform the most straightforward method, i.e., directly averaging the embedded vectors of a sequence, followed by a fully-connected layer, which we call the `Naive' method, on the three data sets of reviews.
+Here, we note that only comparing these simple classical models is because there are still significant restrictions on current quantum hardware.
+It is pretty unfair to compare with the most potent classical models.

+\textbf{Remark.} We note that due to the current limitations of quantum hardware, using mini- or small-scale tasks for benchmarking is a common practice in current QNLP research.
+Additionally, the quantum transformer is still in its infancy, and it may not be fair to directly compare it with the most advanced classical transformers or hybrid transformers \cite{yang2022bert} currently available.
+Despite all this, we believe QSANN provides a good starting point for demonstrating the potential advantages and applications of quantum computing in NLP, providing valuable experience and insights for more in-depth research in the future.

-In QSANN, all the encoder, query, key and value ansatzes have the same qubit number and are constructed according to Fig. \ref{fig:ansatz}, which are easily imiplementable on the NISQ devices.
-Specifically, assuming the $n$-qubit encoder ansatz has $D_{enc}$ layers with $n(D_{enc}+2)$ parameters, we could just set the dimension of the input vectors as $d=n(D_{enc}+2)$.
-The depths of the query, key and value ansatzes are set to the same, and are at most the polynomial size of the qubit number $n$.
+In QSANN, all the encoder, query, key and value ansatzes have the same qubit number and are constructed according to Fig. \ref{fig:ansatz}, which are easily implementable on the NISQ devices.
+Specifically, assuming the $n$-qubit encoder ansatz has $D_{enc}$ layers with $n(D_{enc}+2)$ parameters, we just set the dimension of the input vectors as $d=n(D_{enc}+2)$.
+The depths of the query, key and value ansatzes are set to the same and are, at most, the polynomial size of the qubit number $n$.
 The actual hyper-parameter settings on different data sets are concluded in Table \ref{table:hyper_params_setting}.
 In addition, we choose $Z_1,\ldots, Z_n$, $X_1,\ldots, X_n$, $Y_1,\ldots, Y_n$ as the Pauli observables $P_j$ in Eq. \eqref{eq:value}.
 For example, it is just required $3n$ observables when $D_{enc}=1$.
 However, if $D_{enc}>1$, we could also choose two-qubit observables $Z_{12}, Z_{23}$ and so on.
 All the ansatz parameters $\bm\Theta$ and weight $\bm w$ are initialized from a Gaussian distribution with zero mean and 0.01 standard deviation, and the bias $b$ is initialized to zero.
 Here, the ansatz parameters are not initialized uniformly from $[0,2\pi)$ is mainly due to the residual scheme applied in Eq. \eqref{eq:qsann_output}.
 During the optimization iteration, we use Adam optimizer \cite{Kingma2014}.
 And we repeat each experiment 9 times with different parameter initializations to collect the average accuracy and the corresponding fluctuations.